kitplummer/goa/README.md

 # goa
-GitOps Agent - monitors remote repos against local/any change, and performs actions - given a periodicity that is defined as a time intervals
+GitOps Agent - continuously monitors a remote git repository against local/any change, and performs actions (e.g. executes a provided command) - given a periodicity that is defined as a time intervals

 ## Usage
 ### Sub Commands